 Paul Colussi, PhD, Vice President, Research, TetraGenetics

-our goals by combining high-level expression of recombinant voltage-gated ion channels in Tetrahymena thermophila with immunization of phylogenetically diverse species and screening tools that allow deep-mining of the immune
+achieve our goals by combining high-level expression of recombinant voltage-gated ion channels in Tetrahymena thermophila with immunization of phylogenetically diverse species and screening tools that allow deep-mining

 11:55 Efficient Membrane Protein Targeting Antibodies Discovery Using Synthetic Antibody Libraries and CIS Display